Martos: History

 During the Middle Ages, Martos became a strategic place, and its defences were reinforced with the construction of numerous fortifications in the city.

 At the end of the 19th century and beginning of the 20th century, Martos underwent significant economic and urban development (reflected in the city's architecture), in large part due to the wealth derived from the industrial production of olive oil.
 Martos thus became one of the most prosperous cities of eastern Andalusia.

 Ecclesiastical history

-Former diocese of Tucci

 Around 250 AD, a bishopric was established in present Martos under the name Tucci, on territory from the suppressed Diocese of Iliturgi.
 It was a suffragan of the Metropolitan Roman Catholic Archdiocese of Sevilla.

 In 350, it lost territory to establish the Diocese of Cástulo (now also a titular see), which it regained at that bishopric's suppression around 400.
 In 715, it was suppressed to establish the Diocese of Beaza.